Heck it can get confusing! There are so many different types of pasta available, it can be tricky to understand and remember which is which.

 Means ‘little pasta’.
 Sometimes used to refer to tiny pasta stars, but pastina is also used as a category name that refers to several tiny pasta types such as ditalini.

-• Penne is a great small pasta to use in this vegetable pasta salad.
+Note: Penne is a great small pasta for salads like this scrumptious vegetable dish.

 A close cousin of bucatini, perciatelli are large hollow strands of pasta.

 Pronounced ‘PEE-pay’, this means ‘pipes’ in Italian.
 Therefore ‘pipe’ are small, chunky pasta shapes that resemble mini smoking pipes (think ‘Sherlock Holmes’).

 A tagliatelle-esque pasta that originates from the Valtellina region of Italy, close to the Swiss border.